guttih/distrosOld/code/cpp/tests/README.md

     mkdir -p ~/repos/googletest/build
     cd ~/repos/googletest/build
     cmake ..
+    make
     sudo make install
      ```
+     Alternatively you could use a [FetchContent CMake module], like described
+     in [Quickstart: Building with CMake] tutorial shown in next step.
 3. Now you can start using GoogleTest.
    1. Follow the [Quickstart: Building with CMake] tutorial on how to create a test project.
    2. Further reading, see the [GoogleTest User's Guide] for documentation.